London Eye is a giant Ferris Wheel at the heart of the capital and is one of the iconic symbols of modern London.

 How long does the London Eye tour take

-Each London Eye’s capsule makes one full circle in 30 minutes.
+Each London Eye capsule makes one full circle in 30 minutes, but the whole London Eye experience takes around 90 minutes for most visitors.

-So 30 minutes of buying tickets, 20-30 minutes of boarding plus 30 minutes of the actual ride brings the duration of the whole London Eye experience to be around 90 minutes.
+The experience includes 30 minutes of buying tickets, 20-30 minutes of boarding, plus 30 minutes of the actual ride.

 If you also see the 4D Cinema Experience, which comes free with every ticket, you will add another 15 minutes to your London Eye tour.